-▶ Non-vanishing weak charge for fermions appears only for tangle cores whose handedness leads to average poke effects.
+Non-vanishing weak charge for fermions appears only for tangle cores whose handedness leads to average poke effects.

 In other words, the strand model predicts that random pokes will only affect a core if the core handedness and the randomly applied belt trick are of the same handedness.
 In physical terms, random pokes will only affect left-handed particles or right-handed antiparticles.
 Thus, the strand model predicts that the weak interaction violates parity maximally, This is exactly as observed.
 In other terms, weak charge and the parity violation of the weak interaction are consequences of the belt trick.
-This relation is summarized
+This relation is summarized cases lead to crossing switches, for each possible poke type.
+Figure 61 illustrates that the product of two different basic pokes gives the third basic Challenge 163 e poke, together with a sign - which depends on whether the sequence is cyclic or not - and a factor of i.
+Using the definition of -1 as a local rotation of the buckle region by 2π , we also find that the square of each basic poke is -1.
+In detail, we can read off the following multiplication table for the three basic pokes:

-Strands describe the weak interaction as exchange of pokes.
-In tangle cores, the basic pokes induce local rotations by an angle $\pi$ , as shown in Figure 61: each basic poke rotates the region enclosed by the dotted circle.
+parallel, orthogonal, or at a general angle.
+The following arguments also do not depend on whether the pokes are represented by deforming two strands or only one strand.
+Both pokes induce local rotations by an angle π , as shown in Figure 61: each basic poke rotates the region enclosed by the dotted circle.
 A full poke produces two crossings.
 There are three, linearly independent, basic pokes, in three mutually orthogonal directions.
-The three basic pokes $\tau_x$ , $\tau_y$ and $\tau_z$ act on the local region in the same way as the three possible mutually orthogonal rotations act on a belt buckle.
-For completeness, we note that the following arguments do not depend on whether the two strands involved in a poke are parallel, orthogonal, or at a general angle.
-The following arguments also do not depend on whether the pokes are represented by deforming two strands or only one strand.
-Both cases lead to crossing switches, for each possible poke type.
+The three basic pokes τ_e , τ_e and τ_e act on the local region in the same way as the three possible mutually orthogonal rotations act on a belt buckle.
+For completeness, we note that the following arguments do not depend on whether the two strands involved in a poke are